 - Register the fund.
 This ensures the fund can access tax concessions and GST, while members can claim tax deductions for contributions!

 - Open a bank account.
 This account will be used to accept contributions and pay for any expenses and liabilities.
 You can also transfer the existing super here too.
+Here's the definitive guide to Open Banking in Australia for your financial services.

 - Obtain an electronic service address.
 This enables members to receive employer contributions.
 Here's a list of electronic service address providers.